 Access: Just inside Greytown’s southern boundary is Humphries St, the turn-off for Woodside 5 kilometres away.
 Just beyond Woodside, Waiohine Valley Rd turns R to the road-end a few kilometres on.
 Park cars considerately.

-Down: From the top of Reeves the track leads through a scrubby burnt area, reaching better bush as it descends towards point 785.
-Forty-five minutes from Reeves, the track forks before knob 745.
+Down: From the top of Reeves the track leads through a scrubby burnt area, reaching better bush as it descends towards point .785.
+Forty-five minutes from Reeves, the track forks near knob .745.

 Just before the knob the track to Woodside heads R, and that to Walls Whare climbs towards the knob to swing L and descend to Coal Stream.
 The Woodside branch sidles S to descend the spur towards the road-end.
-The track is only lightly marked but very well padded and, 45 minutes down, breaks out of the bush to reach the open top of 569.
-Another hour or less brings the farmland and the road-end: perhaps 2½ hours from Reeves.
+The track is only lightly marked but very well padded and, 45 minutes down, breaks out of the bush to reach the open top of .569.
+Another hour or less brings the farmland and the farm road to the car park: perhaps 2½ hours from Reeves. [revised October 2018]

 Walls Whare vicinity

 Access: On SH2 just N of the Waiohine River Bridge is the Beef Creek Bridge.
 Immediately beyond this, turn L, for the Waiohine Gorge, into Matarawa Rd.
-After 5 kilometres, turn R into Moffats Rd (not named on the signpost) and 2 kilometres further on turn L into the Waiohine Gorge Rd, which soon becomes a narrow gravel road leading to the Waiohine Gorge road-end.
-NB: A slip on the road means cars must park ten minutes' walk short of the road end (May 2017).
-There is a small ford just before the bluffs, and Devil Creek, with a culverted ford which could be difficult after heavy rain, is met further on.
+After 5 kilometres, turn R into Moffats Rd (a sign indicates Waiohine Gorge) and 2 kilometres further on turn L into the Waiohine Gorge Rd, which soon becomes a narrow gravel road leading to the Waiohine Gorge road-end 15km from SH2.
+There is a small ford just before the bluffs; Devil Creek, with a culverted ford which could be difficult after heavy rain, is met further on.
 The farms on the left just before the bluffs may provide space for parking if you fear either lack of security at the road-end or the Devil Creek ford.
-Parking here is a privilege not a right—be courteous—and ask permission first.
+Parking here is a privilege not a right — be courteous — and ask permission first.

-Overview: The Park boundary is marked by a cattle-stop, and immediately on the L is the Waiohine Shelter, with a little picnic/camping site.
+Overview: There is parking just inside the Park boundary, which is marked by a cattle-stop.
+Immediately on the L of the cattle stop is the Waiohine Shelter, with a little picnic/camping site.
 Access to the river here is down a track just outside the cattle-stop.
-The Waiohine Gorge road-end is a couple of kilometres inside the Park boundary.
-This road-end vicinity is referred to as ¿Walls Whare in this guide, though the hut is no longer.
+The Waiohine Gorge road-end is a good 2 kilometres inside the Park boundary.
+This vicinity is referred to as Walls Whare in this guide, though the hut is no longer.
 There are toilets here, and picnic and camping sites.

-Down: From the top of Reeves the track leads through the burnt areas reaching better bush as it descends towards knob 785.
-Forty-five minutes from Reeves the track forks just before point 745, with the track to Woodside heading R and that to Walls Whare climbing the knob just a little before swinging L for its descent to Coal Stream.
-The track becomes progressively steeper and is vague in places: it should be watched for as it approaches the precipitous side of the stream.
-Across Coal Stream, follow down its TL for a minute before scrambling up to the high terrace on the Waiohine TR and the swingbridge.
+Down: From the top of Reeves the track leads through the old burnt areas, still slowly regenerating, reaching better bush as it descends towards knob .785.
+Forty-five minutes from Reeves the track forks just before .745, with the track to Woodside heading R and that to Walls Whare climbing the knob just a little before swinging L for its descent to Coal Stream.
+The track, well marked, becomes progressively steeper as it approaches the precipitous side of the stream.
+Cross Coal Stream and scramble up to the high terrace on the Waiohine TR and the swing-bridge.
 Alternatively, in low water, the ford across the Waiohine at the mouth of the stream gives quick access to the TL, where a track will be picked up in the tutu just below the bend, leading up to the road-end.
-About 2½ hours from the top of Reeves to the Walls Whare carpark. [revised December 2016]
+About 2½ hours from the top of Reeves to Walls Whare. [revised October 2017]

-Inwards: Cross the footbridge at Walls Whare and on the bush terrace, bear L along the track to cross a small stream.
+Inwards: Cross the footbridge at Walls Whare, and on the bush terrace bear L along the track to cross a small stream.
 Within 1 minute the climb commences towards the ridge that connects Reeves to Cone.
 A rather determined climb of 25–30 minutes brings the second of two groves of large rimu.
-From here the spur grade eases notably from the gorge faces to the gentler angle of the ancient downlands.
+From here the spur grade eases noticeably from the gorge faces to the gentler angle of the ancient downlands.
 These belong to an earlier age before the current phase of mountain building and river down-cutting.
-The grade decreases more, a bump is passed, and within 90 minutes the main ridge is met where the route from Reeves joins the track to the Cone vicinity.
+The grade decreases more, bump .572 is passed, and within 90 minutes the track swings NNW, where the main ridge is met, and the route from Reeves joins on the L.

-Seven minutes N towards Cone Saddle, the shortcut turn-off to Cone Hut is met.
-(Cone Hut is some 25 minutes distant from here – 2 hours travel from the swing-bridge.)
+Seven minutes N towards Cone Saddle, the old pack track provides a shortcut to Cone Hut.
+(Cone Hut is some 25 minutes distant from here – 2 hours travel from the swingbridge.)
 From this point on the main ridge, 15 minutes of easy travel brings Cone Saddle – less than 2 hours from the bridge.

-Outwards: In the reverse direction, the old packhorse trail climbs SE from Cone Saddle and in 20 minutes the short-cut from Cone Hut is passed.
-From here, 7 minutes S along the ridge brings the Walls turn-off, then follow down the spur to the Waiohine River.
+Outwards: In the reverse direction, the old packhorse trail climbs SE from Cone Saddle and in 15 or 20 minutes the point is passed where the pack track drops R to Cone Hut.
+From here, 7 minutes S along the ridge brings the turn E on to the spur down to the Waiohine River and Walls Whare.
 This track is reasonably well marked and padded and is of gentle grade apart from the final 25 minutes.
-Where it reaches the high bush terrace above the Waiohine river, swing L along the track for 1 minute before dropping to cross the Walls swing-bridge – 90 minutes from the main ridge.
+Where it reaches the high bush terrace above the Waiohine River, swing L along the track for 1 minute before dropping to cross the Walls Whare swingbridge – 90 minutes from the main ridge. [revised October 2017]

 Over the bridge at Walls to the Waiohine TR, then upstream on a good track along high terraces to Totara Flats, about 3¼ hours away.

-Up-valley: Cross the bridge to the main track and turn R upstream.
-Move over easy terraces for 10 minutes to cross a small stream and 35 minutes further brings the sharp drop through Clem Creek - bridged 2013.
+Cross the bridge and turn R upstream.
+Move over easy terraces for 10 minutes and cross a small stream; 35 minutes further brings the sharp drop to the bridge over Clem Creek.
 The good trail continues on high terraces beyond the creek for 20 minutes, where it is interrupted briefly by a manuka-clad slip.
-Terraces continue again beyond this and, in further 25 minutes, the turn-off to Cone Saddle will be reached – 90 minutes from the road-end.
+Terraces continue again beyond this and, in a further 25 minutes, the turn-off to Cone Saddle will be reached – 90 minutes from the road-end.

 The track now drops 30 metres to a terrace above the river, but do not follow this terrace all the way to overlook the river.
-The track drops sharply L off the terrace-edge down a steep bank to the bed of Makaka Creek - bridged 2013, where it follows down a small island before crossing the creek, 15 minutes from the turn-off.
+The track drops sharply L off the terrace-edge down a steep bank to the bed of Makaka Creek which it briefly follows down before crossing the bridge, 10 minutes from the turn-off.

 From Makaka Creek to Totara Flats, you may either follow up the river edge or follow the track on the bush terraces – both routes take about an hour.

-Thirty minutes up from Makaka Creek the track is sometimes abruptly forced to river level by a large slip.
-In flood conditions, you may have to sidle very high in untracked bush.
+The track up-valley from Makaka Creek crosses 2 slips.
+The first recent slip is so far not a problem, but a large slip 30 minutes from Makaka Creek has to be passed at river level.
+In flood conditions, you may have to sidle very high on a marked trail.
 When passing slips, beware falling rocks and trees, especially in wet weather.
 Up-stream of this slip, pleasant flats commence and from the head of these, the track enters the bush to gain the lip of a terrace overlooking Totara Flats.
 From this terrace-edge the panorama of High Ridge and Mt Holdsworth beyond, winter or summer, provide one of the most striking views in the Tararuas.
 The trail follows the terrace-edge L for a few minutes before dropping to the flats.

 Once the flats are reached, strike towards the river edge and keep close to this until well up the flats.
-The new hut (2003) is inside the bush at the upper end of Totara Flats, opposite Totara Creek.
-Totara Flats vicinity
+Totara Flats Hut is inside the bush at the upper end of Totara Flats, opposite Totara Creek. [revised November 2017]

 From this flat you may follow the bush trail downstream, or scramble along at river edge.
-On the latter, a 400-metre bouldery section ends at a conspicuously large rock, and 800 metres down-valley of this is the confluence of Makaka Creek - bridged 2013: a little over an hour from Totara Flats.
+On the latter, a 400-metre bouldery section ends at a conspicuously large rock, and 800 metres down-valley of this is the confluence of Makaka Creek, a little over an hour from Totara Flats.

 You should very cautious when crossing any small stream just above where it joins a major river – the hazard of being swept into the larger river has to be considered carefully.
 The trail down-valley from here is in the bush well above the river and this is the route described.
 In summer, when the river is lower and the water warmer, a very enjoyable trip may be made down the length of the river, right from Totara Flats, crossing and re-crossing as necessary.
 No 'essential' swimming, as the pools can be easily by-passed if you really must.